jaimesimns/jaimesimns.github.io/projects.md

             * [Presentation at the 22nd Underhill Colloquium](https://sites.google.com/view/historydhroundtable)
             * [Bytown Museum Facebook](https://www.facebook.com/bytown/posts/10164977456550346)
             * [Internet Scout Archives](https://scout.wisc.edu/archives/r94515/shipwrecks_of_the_ottawa_river_and_rideau_canal)
+      * Awarded the Colonel John By Award in History, by the [Historical Society of Ottawa](https://www.historicalsocietyottawa.ca/activities/sponsorship-and-awards): project available [here](https://www.historicalsocietyottawa.ca/publications/features/shipwrecks-of-the-ottawa-river-and-rideau-canal-1823-1949).

 * [Shipwrecks and Sessional Papers: Using the Parliamentary Sessional Papers to search for records of steamboat wrecks on the Ottawa River and Rideau Canal](https://arcg.is/01y5Te); A final project for HIST 5003, on using the Sessional Papers and New Mills List to find shipwreck information.